vladvlad00/monopol/README.md

 # Monopoly
 ![StartImage](https://github.com/vladvlad00/monopol/blob/master/Pictures/PlayScreen.png)
-This project is the implementation of the well-known [Monopoly](https://en.wikipedia.org/wiki/Monopoly_(game)) board game.
+This project is an implementation of the well-known [Monopoly](https://en.wikipedia.org/wiki/Monopoly_(game)) board game.
 ## How to play
 Our game plays similarly to the original board game, having little to none differences.
 At this moment it is only possible to play it locally, on one PC.
 Up to 6 players may join one session, each with their own pawn and name.